crafttheweb/thelastpickle/_drafts/jmx-socks-proxy.md

 ### Connecting via JConsole

-Individual notes can be accessed and manipulated via JMX tools such as JConsole and jmxterm.
+Individual nodes can be accessed and manipulated via JMX tools such as [JConsole](http://docs.oracle.com/javase/6/docs/technotes/guides/management/jconsole.html) and [jmxterm](http://wiki.cyclopsgroup.org/jmxterm).

-Connecting to the local notice simple.
+Connecting to the local node is simple.
 Start JConsole on your machine, and make sure port 7199 is accessible.

 The screen will automatically populate with a list of all running Java programs.